KuzneY2K/fs-journal/notes/10-vue.md

 setup is private and return is public, so make sure to return setup.

 computed(() => AppState.thingToDrill) similar to ref. not intended to be modified. it is a get.
-Drill with computed to get values and subscribe
+Drill with computed to GET values and SUBSCRIBE to changes for reactivity.